 In other words, when we have a set of two-dimensional data points, linear regression describes the (non-vertical) straight line that best fits these points.
 A simple example is when we want to predict the weights of students based on their heights.

 Be careful, as in some situations simple linear regression may not be the right model!
-If your data seems to follow a parabola rather than a straight line, then you should try using quadratic regression, while if your data comes from a process characterized by exponential growth, try exponential regression instead.
+If your data seem to follow a parabola rather than a straight line, then you should try using quadratic regression, if they rather resemble a cubic (degree three) curve, think of cubic regression, while if your data come from a process characterized by exponential growth, try exponential regression instead.